Responsible Consumerism in FashionBy Be Quality | Comments: 0 | June 5, 2020

 In fact, some days ago I read about a fastfashion brand which launched their ‘sustainable collection’ : 2 articles for men & 2 articles for women with organic cotton and recycled polyester.
 In short, these 4 garments are equivalent to 1% of the articles they offer in one season.
 As we may see, the shift to a sustainable model cannot happen in short time for these kind of companies.
 And maybe they might not be able to shift to a completely sustainable brand.
 These companies today have at least the 90% of the marketshare on fashion.

-There are new small companies founded on Respect towards the planet and the workers, as an alternative to the fast fashion world.
+New small companies are founded on Respect towards the planet and the workers, as an alternative to the fast fashion world.
 They are still a niche market, not known for many or at reach of few consumers.
 These small companies still don’t reach more than 10% of the market.
 They don’t have the financial capacity to make big advertising campaigns to be noticed by consumers.
-But are very determined on their mission!
+These companies are more than a business, they are on a mission!

 My wish and effort is that in fashion the Ethical & Sustainable products reach at least 70% of the market.